 The damaged downspout has been replaced, along with the downspout on the northeast corner of Carpenter, which Banks said contributed to the leak found in the men’s room.
 The downspouts were holdovers from Haupt, as Carpenter was previously known, and were not a part of the Carpenter remodel.

-Banks and his team will be replacing all of the downspouts in Carpenter as a precautionary measure, while closely monitoring the water infiltration problem.
+Banks and his team will be replacing all of the downspouts in Carpenter as a precautionary measure, while closely monitoring the water infiltration problem and perhaps installing gutter guards as seen on sites like www.mastershieldatl.com, so gutter maintenance won’t have to be conducted as often and damages can be reduced.
 Banks said that once he is certain the problem has been solved, Physical Plant will begin to repair the damage to the interior.